 Varicose veins are bulging, and distorted veins (Gawas et al., 2021).
 This condition can develop anywhere in the body but the most prevalent site is in the legs.
-Varicose veins are not a potentially fatal medical condition however, it can be uncomfortable and lead to more serious problems.
+Varicose veins are not a potentially fatal medical condition however, they can be uncomfortable and lead to more serious problems.
 It usually forms in veins near the skin’s surface and is caused by high blood pressure in the veins (Chang et al., 2018).

 Through one-way valves in the veins, blood rushes towards the heart, but when the valves weaken or break, blood can pool up in the veins resulting in the dilation of veins.

-Varicose Veins Risk Factors:
+Varicose Veins Risk Factors

-The likelihood of varicose veins being overweight or obese is may be the other reason.
+The likelihood of varicose veins being overweight or obese may be the other reason.
 Increased weight of the body can compress the veins, increasing pressure and tightening the walls and valves.

 Weight loss may be of assistance.
 Long periods of sitting or standing can cause blood to pool up in the leg veins, increasing vein pressure.
-Veins may stretch as a result of the increased pressure causing a potential damage to the walls of the veins injuring the impending vein valves (Epstein et al., 2018).
+Veins may stretch as a result of the increased pressure causing potential damage to the walls of the veins and injuring the impending vein valves (Epstein et al., 2018).

-The venous wall consists of three layers but is less well defined than in the bloodstream.
+The venous wall consists of three layers but is less well-defined than in the bloodstream.
 The intima is narrow with a sleek elastic lamina around it.

 The media consists of elastin and layers of muscle bundles organized in various directions.
 The relative muscle and elastin quantities vary depending on the caliber and working pressure of the brain (Jacobs et al., 2017).

-Moreover, adventitia fuses with the peri-venous connective tissue which includes nerve fibers and vasa vasorum and ensures distension of the vessel, a major element of proper venous function.
+Moreover, adventitia fuses with the peri-venous connective tissue which includes nerve fibers and vasa vasorum, and ensures distension of the vessel, a major element of proper venous function.